 Choose from different fields text, labels, questions, and more.

 ClickUp allows you to publicly share these forms, and it then collects responses within the tool.
 This way, you can directly take action on their responses by including their inputs in the marketing plan.

 How well do you know your customers, really?

 In this phase, you’ll need to embrace market segmentation.

-Essentially, you’ll need to identify the different kinds of customers in your marketplace.
+Essentially, you’ll need to identify the different kinds of customers in your target market.
 Then you’ll have to narrow your focus on a specific target audience.

 After that, you’ll have to create a buyer persona.

-These are fictional representations of your ideal customer you want to target.
+These are fictional representations of your ideal customer in your target market.